diffblue/gitlab/doc/development/documentation/index.md

 ### Stage and group metadata

-Each page should ideally have metadata related to the stage and the group it belongs to, as well as an information block as described below:
+Each page should ideally have metadata related to the stage and group it belongs to, as well as an information block as described below:

 - `stage`: The [Stage](https://about.gitlab.com/handbook/product/categories/#devops-stages)